bertofurth/Seagate-Central-Modern-Slot-In-Kernel/INSTRUCTIONS_MANUAL_KERNEL_INSTALLATION.md

 In essence the steps are

 1) Power down then power up the Seagate Central.
-2) Wait 20 or so seconds for the LED status light on top of the unit to turn from amber to flashing green.
+2) Wait about 35 seconds for the LED status light on top of the unit to turn from solid amber to flashing green.
-3) Execute first 2 steps again four times in a row.
+3) Execute the first 2 steps at least four times in a row.
-5) Power up the unit.
-It should now attempt to load the backup / alternate version of firmware
+4) Power up the unit and let it fully boot.
+It should now load the backup / alternate version of firmware

+After the unit boots up with the alternate version of firmware take steps to mount the "failing" kernel boot partition and revert it back to the original kernel uImage.

-If the unit is accessable via ssh then the best places to search for troubleshooting data includes the system bootup log as displayed by the **dmesg** command and the system log stored at /var/log/syslog
+If the unit is accessible via ssh then the best places to search for troubleshooting data includes the system bootup log as displayed by the **dmesg** command and the system log stored at /var/log/syslog

-If some services are functional but others are not then check the log files pertinant to the failing services as well as relevant messages in the the above mentioned log files.
+If some services are functional but others are not then check the log files pertinent to the failing services as well as relevant messages in the the above mentioned log files.

 * samba - /var/log/log.smbd  and /var/log/log.snmd